minqili/VITON_DR/README.md

 This package provides  test demo of our implementation for paper:
-"VITON-DR: Details Retention Virtual Try-on via Non-rigid Registration "
+"VITON-DRR: Details Retention Virtual Try-on via Non-rigid Registration "

 ##Installation
 `python 3.8.11`